technicaljicama/technicaljicama/README.md

-### Hi there 👋 i am PSVita-Dev, also known as technicaljicama
+### Hi there 👋 I am PSVita-Dev, also known as technicaljicama

+- I am interested in C/C++ coding
+- Getting games to run on consoles is very interesting for me.
-- 🔭 I’m currently working on "OGMr", more info soon!
+- I’m currently working on "OGMr", more info soon!
-- Contact discord : technicaljicama#0016
+- Contact via discord : technicaljicama#0016